funkelab/motile_tracker/README.md

     conda install -c conda-forge -c funkelab -c gurobi ilpy pip install motile-tracker

+All these dependencies can also be installed using the provided conda_config.yml:

+    conda env create -f conda_config.yml
+    conda activate motile-tracker

+If you already have [pixi](https://pixi.sh/) installed, you can run motile-tracker using:

+    pixi run start

 ## Issues

 If you encounter any problems, please